 I knew this would be a difficult story to write.
-But after visiting the martyred village of Oradour-sur-Glane and learning about the horrific details of the WWII massacre of 642 innocent civilian men, women and children by the Nazi SS, I felt it was important to tell the story – a story that should be told again and again and again.
+But after my visit to Oradour-sur-Glane and learning about the horrific details of the WWII massacre of 642 innocent civilian men, women and children by the Nazi SS, I felt it was an important story to tell – a story that should be told again and again and again.

-The most difficult place to visit was the church.
+For me, as a mother, the most difficult place to visit was the church.
 Surprisingly, much of the stone structure has survived, even though reports say that the fire inside was so hot it melted the bronze bell atop the steeple.
-Now, the church feels clean, serene, peaceful, and very sad.
-It’s not a very large space, and I can’t imagine over 450 women and children, packed in tightly, suffocating – mothers probably trying to protect their children and then watching them die, children watching their mothers gunned down.
+Now, the church felt clean, serene, peaceful, and very sad.
+It’s not a very large space, and I can’t imagine over 450 women and children packed in tightly – suffocating – mothers probably trying to protect their children and then watching them die – children watching their mothers gunned down.
 It’s unbearable to think about.

 After coming home, I did some more reading and research, trying to make sense of such vicious and senseless behavior.
 It turns out that to this day, it is not clear exactly why those particular SS troops picked Oradour-sur-Glane for such atrocities.
 There is lots of speculation, most of it having to do with retaliation to the French resistance in the area which was fighting guerrilla warfare against the German occupation.